iricigor/psaptgetupdate/README.md

 ### Cache Management

-- `Update-PSRepositoryCache` - Downloads index file and expands it to local cache, equivalent to `apt-get update` Linux command.
+- `Update-PSRepositoryCache` (alias PSAptGetUpdate)- Downloads index file and expands it to local cache, equivalent to `apt-get update` Linux command.
 - `New-PSRepositoryCache` - Generates zipped index file and uploads it to storage account.
 This is running as a scheduled task on dedicated server.
 Standard users do not need to run it.

 ### Search and Update Operations